 This page is for applicants who already hold an MA in History earned within the last six years.
 Applicants with a Master’s degree awarded in the last six years in a closely related discipline (including, but not limited to, American Studies, Latin American Studies, Medieval Studies, etc.) and whose training was primarily historical may petition the departmental Graduate Committee to apply directly to the PhD program.
 Permission will be granted on a case-by-case basis.
-Please contact Jenny Shaw, the Interim Director of Graduate Studies, to make such a request: email@example.com.
+Please contact Dr. Daniel Riches, the Director of Graduate Studies, to make such a request: firstname.lastname@example.org.
 All other applicants should apply to our MA program instead.

 The department offers graduate instruction in the following fields: